An Easter Message of Beautiful Hope

 by | From the Nest, Holidays

-And yet, over two years, we have literally watched destruction, death, depression, wars, and rumors of wars…right on our own doorstep.
+And yet, over the years, we have literally watched destruction, death, depression, wars, and rumors of wars…right on our own doorstep.
 Not just to “other people”, but to us.
 To our friends, our co-workers, our family, our community.

 “When the Sabbath was over, Mary Magdalene, Mary the mother of James, and Salome bought spices so that they might go to anoint Jesus’ body.
 Very early on the first day of the week, just after sunrise, they were on their way to the tomb and they asked each other, “Who will roll the stone away from the entrance of the tomb?”
 But when they looked up, they saw that the stone, which was very large, had been rolled away.”
 Mark 16:1-4